bitlogik/Conserity/README.md

 ## The software project

 Creates a protected directory in the user home.
-This protected directory is encrypted and is only clear-text in the server's RAM.
+This protected directory is encrypted and is only clear-text in the server\'s RAM.
 This encryption is virtually transparent for performance and the data content.

 Additionally, Conserity setups the access and configures the server for maximum security.